 - Google should be able to read the changes made, if it does make changes to them.

-- Because some individuals use other web browsers like Bing and Yandex Webmaster, consider submitting to them, as well.
+- Because some individuals use other web browsers like Bing, consider submitting to them, as well.

 - Your URLs are supposed to provide the information you want them to.
 Therefore, check that they do.